 What can I do to lower my risk?

 The best thing you can do is try to keep from getting infected with the new coronavirus.
+You should consider taking the COVID-19 vacine if it is available.
 Follow these precautions to help lower your risk.
 Encourage the people you live with to do the same:

 - Keep at least 6 feet of space between yourself and other people.

 - Stay at home as much as you can.

 - When you do go out, avoid crowds.